Arska795/learn-npm/README.md

 # Finish
-Commit your code and push it to your fork on github (it will be part of a hand-in later).
-Also make sure to not delete your npm package (it will also be part of hand-in later).
+This will not be part of a hand-in so if you want you can delete your npm package and your fork of this repo if you want.

 :camel::camel::camel::camel::camel::camel::camel: Good job!!! :camel::camel::camel::camel::camel::camel::camel: